This article is part of a series in which individualized information for each is conveyed in the info graphic and subsequent copy below it.

 Articles on capsule wardrobes usually begin with the author singing their praises as a cures-all to the current plague of wardrobe malady.
 It is, after all, hard (at least for me) to conjure the image of the woman who does not wish to buy fewer, better quality clothes (none of which sit languishing in the back of the closet) while still being effortlessly well dressed with plenty of options for any occasion.
 And I’m no different, either when it comes to myself or for my clients.

 In creating these capsule examples, I have decided to use 4 neutrals from each palette and 3 colors.
 These were chosen largely because they are some of the easiest colors to find in shops for the particular season, and to some degree also to have a mix of colors that didn’t look too monotone.
-So here for Bright Winter we have light black, vibrant navy, clear grey and winter white as neutral colors, paired with strawberry red, royal blue and fuchsia.
+So here for True Winter we have black, midnight navy, clear charcoal grey and true white as neutral colors, paired with fuchsia, royal blue and orchid.

 For the pieces, I’ve chosen 2 jackets, 8 blouses, 2 skirts, 3 pairs of pants, 2 pairs of shoes, 2 necklaces, and a purse that could be worn without switching from outfit to outfit for a total of 20 pieces.
 It’s not a miniature capsule, but it’s far less than almost any woman I’ve ever worked with owns.
 I’ve shown ten outfits, enough for 2 full work weeks for a woman who works 5 days in an office, though in theory dozens more could be made.
 This particular combination was envisioned for the sort of “dress for your day” offices many women I have worked with have to dress for, meaning that there’s a range from more formal outfits for important meeting days to more comfortable, casual options.

 I hope this has been helpful for you as a step towards envisioning your own wardrobe in the colors that make you look and feel vibrant and beautiful.